gbmhunter/blog/content/electronics/components/sensors/magnetometers/index.md

 ## Electromagnetic

 Magnetometers are not directly affected by electromagnetic waves.
-However, if these waves pass through conductive substances (including those inside the magnetometer itself), these can induce a current which inturn creates a magnetic field.
+However, if these waves pass through conductive substances (including those inside the magnetometer itself), these can induce a current which in turn creates a magnetic field.